Curated OER

 Review Steps in the Writing Process and Explore a Poem

 Students practice their persuasive writing skills.
-For this writing process lesson, students write essays that meet the requirements of the included text element worksheets and analyze poetry of their choosing.
+In this writing process instructional activity, students write essays that meet the requirements of the included text element worksheets and analyze poetry of their choosing.

 Curated OER